Architecture of Manchester: History

 Shambles Square, created after the 1996 bombing with the timber-framed Old Wellington Inn, Sinclair's Oyster Bar and the Mitre Hotel preserves some of the city's oldest buildings of their type.
 The original site of the Shambles was the location of butchers' shops and abattoirs.

-In the 16th century domestic cloth weaving became important, and an Act of Parliament regulated the length of Manchester Cottons (which were actually woollens) to 22 yards.
+In the 16th century, domestic cloth weaving became important, and an Act of Parliament regulated the length of Manchester Cottons (which were actually woollens) to 22 yards.
 By 1641 Manchester was producing both cotton and linen cloth.
 A bequest from wealthy cloth merchant, Humphrey Chetham was responsible for the Chetham's School and Library in the mediaeval collegiate building.
 St Ann's Church, attributed to Wren or one of his pupils, was built in 1712 in St Ann's Square which became the fashionable area of town.
-Seven other churches were built during the 18th century, none of which survives.
+Seven other churches were built during the 18th century, none of which survive.
 St James Square (1735) was built by the Jacobites.
 Planned development occurred in the 1750s between Market Street, Cross Street, King Street and Mosley Street.

 Relatively few houses in the city centre survive from the Georgian era, one is Richard Cobden's townhouse from the 1770s.
-Another survival is row of three-storey town houses built in red brick with sandstone dressings, now used as shops and offices in Princess Street.
-Terraced houses were built on Byrom Street and Quay Street for the middle classes at the turn of the 18th and 19th centuries but few dwellings for the working classes survive except for a few north of Piccadilly Gardens and in Castlefield.
+Another survival is a row of three-storey town houses built in red brick with sandstone dressings, now used as shops and offices on Princess Street.
+Terraced houses were built on Byrom Street and Quay Street for the middle classes at the turn of the 18th and 19th centuries, but few dwellings for the working classes survive except for a few north of Piccadilly Gardens and in Castlefield.
 Houses built for artisans and skilled workers had attic workshops housing handlooms for weaving.
 Other city-centre dwellings had cellars and attics but none survive.